 It took maybe 5 minutes or so for that 20 year old Stihl chainsaw to cut through the pine tree stump, but I finally had my revenge.

 My wife and daughter started loading tree limbs in the truck as I cut more tree stumps off at ground level.
 One of my main goals for the day was to cut tree stumps and a couple of small trees back so the tractor and grapple hook could get to the debris next weekend.

 As I was cutting some of the smaller trees down and cutting them into manageable sections, the women were loading them into the truck .
 The wood was then transported to the back of a field and offloaded.
-Hopefully we wil have another bonfire in the next few weeks to burn a lot of the debris.
+Hopefully we will have another bonfire in the next few weeks to burn a lot of the debris.

 Around 3:30 we shut it down, loaded up and went home.

 Next weekend we will have a tractor with a grapple on location to help remove some of the trash.
-After the area is clear of trash I can start working on the water well.